The fear of

 777 High Street, Worthington,

-* * Autumn classes started on October 8th * *
+* The last Autumn classes are on December 3rd *

 Monday -- 3:00pm

 Monday -- 4:00pm